Binish077/ECE8803Sp25FinalProject/README.md

 ```

 ## Model Options
-The model that is trained can be changed using the `--model` argument:
+The model that is utilized can be changed using the `--model` argument:
+- Enhanced ResNet-50: `'eresnet50'`
+- ResNet-50: `'resnet50'`
+- ResNet-18: `'resnet18'`
-- EnhancedResnet
+- EfficientNet-b0-T: `'efficientnet-t'`

 ## To test against the RECOVERY dataset
 To evaluate the model against the RECOVERY dataset: